-The IPD multinational composite indexes aggregate the performance of a set of countries, requiring the results from each country to be re-weighted in a consistent way.
-As MSCI is unable to provide 100% market coverage due to the voluntary basis of data submission, meaning that the level of coverage varies from country to country, results from each country must be re-weighted to reflect their underlying market sizes as accurately as possible.
+IPD multinational composite indexes aggregate the performance histories of a set of countries, implying the need to re-weight results from each country in a consistent way.
+As MSCI is unable to provide 100% market coverage due to the voluntary nature of inclusion in IPD data, and coverage varies from country to country, there is a need to weight results from each country to reflect the underlying market as well as possible, adjusting for differing levels of coverage.

 MSCI undertakes an annual Market Size survey to estimate the overall extent of each national property investment market for which it publishes an index.
-In this context, a national market is confined to professionally managed investment interests held in portfolio structures.
+In this context a national market is confined to professionally managed investment interests held in portfolio structures.
 Lists of real estate funds are compiled by MSCI client consultants based in each region and then processed by MSCI to identify the total unlevered direct real estate holdings in each country, including those held within any new real estate funds that have been formed over the past year.
+The results of this analysis are used for weighting individual markets in composite indexes such as: